Satyam (2008 film): Production

 Satyam is the directorial debut of A. Rajasekhar, previously an associate of Suresh Krissna.
-Vishal trained hard for this role, pumping iron and sported a six pack.
-He has also sported a short-cropped hairstyle to look like a serious law-abiding police official.
+Vishal went through an intense workout regime for this role.
+He also sported a short-cropped hairstyle to look like a serious law-abiding police official.
 The film was simultaneously shot in Telugu as Salute.
 Each scene was shot twice as Vishal had to wear a Tamil Nadu Police uniform for the Tamil version and an Andhra Pradesh Police uniform for the Telugu version.
-Trisha Krishnan was originally selected to do the female lead role in Sathyam.
+Trisha Krishnan was originally selected be the lead actress in Sathyam.
 Later she was replaced with Nayanthara.
 The film marked the debut of Kannada actor Upendra in Tamil cinema.
 Flight scenes were shot in Chennai and Dubai, while a song sequence ("En Anbe") was filmed in Turkey.
-For the climax speech scene, Vishal sported a bald look for the first time to suit the scene.
+For the climax speech scene, Vishal sported a tonsured look for the first time to suit the scene.
 The visual effects were provided by Prasad EFX, and supervised by Craig Mumma, known for his work on numerous American films.
 The film has over 425 visual effects shots.